-We focus on three key themes, with a wide range of ongoing projects within each.
+We focus on four key themes, with a wide range of ongoing projects within each.
 Learning in an open world focuses on open educational resources, practices and policy; open science; open research; learning design and evaluation; accessibility and open access publishing.

 Innovating pedagogy is concerned with the development of technology-enhanced learning, including mobile learning, game-based learning and citizen science.

 Learning analytics examines the fast-developing area of how we interpret and build on data generated about the learning experience.